 - LG Batteries

 - NFC card reader to unlock scooter

 - Turn signal indicators

-- The QS-S4 throttle has been updated to prevent magnet failure
+- Updated QS-S4 throttle to prevent the magnet from failing

 - Adjustable suspension

 - Rear foot rest

 The Vsett 9+ is one this kind of marvel.
 The exquisite craftsmanship is described to the tee.
 If you’re amazed by the curved design of the handlebars, or the lightweight of this dual-motor scooter- there’s plenty that will tickle your fancy.
 This 9+ model is quick and can travel long distances- excellent qualities for those looking for the commuter scooter.
 Vsett 10+ Scooter Review.

 The scooter does not weigh tons like most other dual-motor and dual suspension capacity batteries on performance scooters.
 Even better, the scooter is equipped with Vsett’s exclusive three-stem locking system, making this scooter lightweight enough to carry onto public transportation or in the trunk of your vehicle.